cspace-deployment/cspace-solr-ucb/README.md

 sudo su - APP_USER
 # assumes that Solr is up and running, see above
 git clone https://github.com/cspace-deployment/cspace-solr-ucb
-cspace-solr-ucb/utilities/redeploy-etl.sh
+./cspace-solr-ucb/utilities/redeploy-etl.sh
 #
-# To simply update the ETL code for a single tenant ON PROD, providing that the updated code is
+# To simply update the ETL code for a single tenant, providing that the updated code is
 # in GitHub already:
 #
 cd ~/cspace-solr-ucb